 After the game, Bobby Bowden gave the quote of a lifetime when he said, “Now do you see why we didn’t want to play them again?”

-Florida may have an advantage this year, but don’t expect this rivalry to be one-sided for very long.
+Florida may have had an advantage in recent years, but don’t expect this rivalry to be one-sided for very long.
 Anything can happen when in-state rivals meet.
 Whether this football game is played in Gainesville’s Ben Hill Griffin Stadium, Tallahassee’s Doak Campbell Stadium, over in New Orleans, or on the freaking moon, there’s always added motivation when the Gators and Seminoles take the field.